 Long term treatment with corticosteroids such as METHYLPRED may also cause:

-- chemical imbalances in the blood
+- chemical imbalances in the blood and urine

 - swelling of the pancreas (pancreatitis)